Not everyone is charged the same in the U.S. health care system.

 Of course, negotiating with both health and liability insurance companies is a job best suited for advisors with an extensive record of handling such claims.
 The Harrisburg insurance lawyers at Schmidt Kramer have significant experience in this area of the law; our lawyers spend part of their careers teaching insurance law to other lawyers!

-If you want that level of understanding applied to your case, call us today for a FREE review of your case.
-Call us at 717-888-8888 or 888-476-0807 toll-free to schedule a consultation, or to request a FREE copy of our informative client report, Navigating the Subrogation Nightmare: What to Do When the Insurance Company Says You Have to Pay Them Back.
+If you want that level of understanding applied to your case, call a Harrisburg personal injury lawyer today for a FREE review of your case.
+Call us at (717) 888-8888 toll-free to schedule a consultation, or to request a FREE copy of our informative client report, Navigating the Subrogation Nightmare: What to Do When the Insurance Company Says You Have to Pay Them Back.